akarnokd/plan-b-terraform-mods/README.md

 - [More Cities](#more-cities) - Generate more cities for a new game.
 - [More Ore Fields](#more-ore-fields) - Generate more and bigger ore fields.
 - [Hungarian Translation](#hungarian-translation) - Hungarian Translation (Magyar fordítás).
+- [Navigate to Points of Interest](#navigate-to-points-of-interest) - Shows a panel on the right side of the screen with cities and landmarks.
+Clickable/Scrollable.
 - [Production Limiter](#production-limiter) - limit the production items that go into the global storage.

 ### Cheats